gkjohnson/threejs-sandbox/translucent-material/README.md

 # Translucent Material

-A posteffect that renders translucently with modeled light diffusion, refraction, and absorption.
+A posteffect that renders translucently with modeled light dispersion, refraction, and absorption using depth peeling.

 Demo model loaded from the [alecjacobson/common-3d-test-models repo](https://www.github.com/alecjacobson/common-3d-test-models).